 When we collect information about you:

 - When you ask us to provide you with certain products and services.
-For example, insurance or investment products may require us to collect relevant health information from you.
+For example, insurance or investment products may require us to collect relevant health information or criminal conviction information from you.

-- When you use our website and online services provided by us (including mobile applications) and visit our branches or offices.
-For example when you use our online services (such as our mobile application) we will collect information from the device you use.
+- When you use our website and online services provided by us (including the Bank of Ireland app) and visit our branches or offices.
+For example when you use our online services (such as our mobile app) we will collect information from the device you use.

 - When you or others give us information verbally or in writing.
-This information may be on application forms, in records of your transactions with us or if you make a complaint.
+This information may be on application forms, in records of your transactions with us (including through our service agents such as An Post) or if you make a complaint.
+This includes where you use Open Banking services to request a Third Party Provider (TPP) or another financial services provider to provide us with details of your accounts with them to us.
+For more information on TPPs see Section 7 below.

 - When you use our products or services, including making transactions on your account or instruct a third party payment service provider to initiate payments on your account, we gather details about who you get money from, who you pay money to, how much the payments are for and when the payments are made.

-- From credit reference agencies such as the Irish Credit Bureau or Central Credit Register, credit registration agencies, fraud prevention agencies, fraud detection service providers or public agencies such as property registration authorities, the Companies Registration Office or judgement registries.
+- From credit reference agencies such as the Central Credit Register or other credit registration agencies, fraud prevention agencies, fraud detection service providers or public agencies such as property registration authorities, the Companies Registration Office or judgement registries.

 Please note: If you apply for or hold a financial product in joint names, you should only give personal information about someone else (for example, a joint applicant, guarantor or dependant) with their permission.